The Circle by Dave Eggers

 While the Circle was relatable and a very probable insight into the social implications of technology, I found myself despising every single character.
 I really didn’t care if their lives worsened because they were bringing it all on themselves.
 They immersed themselves in a culture they hated, used and abused colleagues for their own gain, and hurtled headfirst into creating tech that was beyond morally objectionable.
 Not only that, but society outside of the Circle seemed to encourage this behaviour and embraced the results.
 Why would I sympathise?
 I just wanted them all to destroy themselves.

 I just couldn’t understand why there weren’t more ‘rebels’ in the Circle, or at least more genuine moments of doubt.
 Just as an example of this, a love interest of Mae’s decides to video the two of them during a sexual tryst without asking for her consent.
 When she finds out and asks him to delete the footage, he argues that he shouldn’t have to because data is an immortal, integral aspect of history, a protected moment in time, and it would be a disservice to humanity to erase it – a sentiment that originated from the Circle, of course.
-Mae reluctantly accepts this convoluted philosophy, but it felt implausible for her character to do this.
-His actions were of someone abnormal, a sexual predator, not just someone living and working in an age of unimaginable technological capabilities.
+Mae reluctantly accepts this philosophy, but it felt implausible for her character to do this.
+His actions were abnormal, even amongst the Circle.
+He was not just someone living and working in an age of unimaginable technological capabilities.
 Mae knew that he was in the wrong, and that his perversion was not a product of the Circle, but I don’t think Eggers did enough to emphasise this.

 Too often technology is blamed for immoral behaviour, rather than being seen as a new way in which to carry it out.
 Video games and movies do not encourage murder and rape, and social media does not encourage bullying.
 The vicious thoughts are already in our heads.